Notes on installing archlinux from scratch

 7.4.1 yaourt

-front-end which support arch user repository aka
+yaourt is a pacman front-end which support arch user repository aka

 AUR.
 To use it as default package manager, add the following line into